FhenixProtocol/cofhe-docs/docs/devdocs/fhe-library/decryption-operations.md

 3. You query the results when ready

 :::tip[Deep Dive]
-To understand why decryption is asynchronous, [read more here](./data-evaluation.md).
+To understand why FHE operations (including decryption) are asynchronous, [read more here](./data-evaluation.md).
 :::

 Instead of blocking your contract while waiting for the result, you have two ways to query the result: